Sex in the States

 Sex ed Rights

-• Arkansas law does not require public schools teach sex ed.
+• Arkansas law does not require public schools to teach sex ed or instruction on STIs, including HIV, or require sex ed to be medically accurate.
 Local school boards decide whether it’s taught in their schools.

 • Arkansas does not require parental permission for students to participate in sex ed or HIV/AIDS education.